harrist4/pi-announcements/README.md

 ```bash
 curl -sSL https://raw.githubusercontent.com/harrist4/pi-announcements/main/rpi-install.sh | sudo bash
 ```
-You will be prompted to choose a password for the service user (**annc**).
+You will be prompted to choose a **Samba password** for your desktop user.
-When the installer finishes, the Pi will **reboot**.
+When the installer finishes, this script will automatically **reboot**.

-After reboot, connect from another machine to one or both Samba shares:
+After install, connect from another machine to one or both Samba shares:

 - `announcements_inbox` – drop PPTX/PDF/images here
 - `announcements_live` – live PNG slides

-The slideshow starts automatically.
+The slideshow starts automatically once the services are running.

 ## Installation
 Run as root: